Home Page

 (Right)

-Beating in light breezes, weight is kept well forward to lift the
+Beating in light breezes, weight is kept well forward to lift

-(Below) In light winds at Carsington,
+(Below) In light winds at Carsington

 the boats are slipping along smoothly, with Cliff (orange hulls)